Powerful Sample Letter to Win Your Deportation Case with Immigration Judge

 • Phone Number

-Following this, address the letter formally to the presiding immigration judge, specifying their full name and the official address of the immigration court.
-Including the date of your correspondence is essential, as it situates your letter within the timeline of your case.
-This formal presentation demonstrates respect for the court and facilitates efficient case identification.
+Next, formally address the letter to the presiding immigration judge, specifying their full name and the official address of the immigration court.
+Including the date of your correspondence is critical, as it situates your letter within the timeline of your case and demonstrates respect for the court’s procedures.

-In the main body of your letter, begin by stating your case number prominently and providing a concise introduction about your residency in the United States.
-For example, you might write, “I have been residing in [location] since [year], where I have developed strong roots and meaningful relationships.”
-Expand upon this by discussing key aspects such as:
+In the main body, start by prominently stating your case number and providing a concise introduction about your residency in the United States.
+For example, you might write, “I have been residing in [location] since [year], where I have established strong roots and meaningful relationships.”
+Expand on this by discussing key aspects such as:

-• Family Connections: Detail your immediate and extended family relationships, emphasizing the emotional and financial support you provide and receive, and how your absence would affect these bonds.
+• Family Connections: Detail your immediate and extended family relationships, emphasizing the emotional and financial support you provide and receive, and how your absence would disrupt these bonds.

 • Employment History: Outline your work experience, highlighting specific roles, achievements, and contributions to the local economy that demonstrate your reliability and dedication.